SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ```r
 procrastination_data$WorkStatus[procrastination_data$WorkStatus ==""] <- "NA"
 ```

-##Scraping wikipedia
+#### Web Scraping wikipedia

-####We are pulling data from the Human Development Index page on Wikipedia.
+##### 1. We are pulling data(HDI for nations recognized by the United Nation only) from the Human Development Index page on Wikipedia.
 We will combine this data from different tables and assign it a category value based on the HDI score.

 ```r